California program

 Questions tied to this exact path

-• Does CalHFA Homebuyer Programs require a participating lender for this household and loan setup?
+• Is your team approved to originate CalHFA Homebuyer Programs for this household and loan setup?

 • Which events trigger repayment for CalHFA Homebuyer Programs: sale, refinance, transfer?